What is a Good Bitrate for Recording

 In summary, finding the right balance between bitrate, file size, and desired quality is essential when encoding media for storage, streaming, or distribution.

-Choosing best bitrate for streaming Choosing audio and video bitrate for streaming with OBS Studio.
+Choosing best bitrate for streaming in OBS Studio on macOS Choosing audio and video bitrate for streaming with OBS Studio.

 Recommended bitrates for different purposes